 If the patient cannot tolerate bolus supply (vomiting, abdominal discomfort, nausea, diarrhea), reverting to continuous supply should be considered.

 Tube feeding should always be administered continuously to very malnourished patients or if the tube end is located distally to the pylorus.

 If the patient has a satisfactory nourishment status, begin with 100% of the requirement.
-If the patient is seriously malnourished, start with 80 % of the requirement and increase slowly to 100% over the course of three days.
+If the patient is seriously malnourished and at risk for refeeding syndrome, renourishment should start slowly (10 kcal/kg/day), thereafter increasing slowly to 100% over 4-7 days.